seL4/sel4webserver/README.md

 ## Setup

-This project is based on an Arm VMM running inside a camkes system and therefore requires all of the Camkes dependencies described in [Host Dependencies][host-dependencies].
+This project is based on an Arm VMM running inside a CAmkES system and therefore requires all of the Camkes dependencies described in [Host Dependencies][host-dependencies].

-Additional dependencies required to run a lighttpd webserver serving docs.sel4.systems in a Linux guest:
+Additional dependencies required to run a lighttpd webserver serving an example page in a Linux guest:

-- [docsite dependencies][docsite-deps]: Dependencies required to build docs.sel4.systems.
 - libpcre3-dev:armel
 - zlib compression library, armel arch: Required for building lighttpd (debian package: zlib1g-dev:armel)
 - pcre regex library, armel arch: Required for building lighttpd (debian package: libpcre3-dev:armel)